Syizuril/CheatJetpackGTA/Readme.md

 *   A baseline constraint aligns a view's text baseline to the text baseline of another view that has text.
 *   Baseline constraints are helpful when views have different font sizes.

+# **Data Binding Basic**
+1. In `MainActivity`, create a variable with an instance of the data class.
+For example: `private val myName: MyName = MyName("Aleks Haecky")`
+2. In the binding object, set the variable to the variable you just created: `binding.myName = myName`
+3. In the XML, set the content of the view to the variable that you defined in the `<data>` block.
+Use dot notation to access the data inside the data class. `android:text="@={myName.name}"`